realtime-framework/RCTRealtimeMessagingIOS/README.md

 * Create a new react-native project.
 [Check react-native getting started](http://facebook.github.io/react-native/docs/getting-started.html#content)

-* On the terminal, go to PROJECT_DIR/node_modules/react-native.
+* On the terminal, go to PROJECT_DIR.

 * Execute

 		 npm install --save react-native-realtimemessaging-ios

-* Drag RCTRealtimeMessaging.xcodeproj from the node_modules/react-native-	realtimemessaging-ios folder into your XCode project.
+* Drag RCTRealtimeMessaging.xcodeproj from the node_modules/react-native-realtimemessaging-ios folder into your XCode project.
 Click on the project 	in XCode, goto Build Phases then Link Binary With Libraries and add 	libRCTRealtimeMessaging.a

 * Drag RCTRealtimeMessaging.js to the root of your project.